FuelLabs/sway-libs/libs/admin/README.md

 The Admin library provides a way to block users without an "adimistrative status" from calling functions within a contract.
 Admin is often used when needing administrative calls on a contract that involve multiple users.

 This library extends the [Ownership Library](../ownership/).
 The Ownership library must be imported and used to enable the Admin library.
-Only the Owner may add and remove administrative users.
+Only the contract's owner may add and remove administrative users.

 For more information please see the [specification](./SPECIFICATION.md).